 Do you need help paying your electric bill this summer?

-If you answered yes to any of these questions, you may qualify for the Home Energy Assistance Program Summer Crisis Program (HEAP SCP).
+If you answered yes to any of these questions, you may qualify for the Home Energy Assistance Program Winter Crisis Program (HEAP WCP).

 The HEAP Summer Crisis Program begins July 1 and runs through August 31.
 The SCP is designed to help qualified households pay for summer cooling.
 Through the SCP, eligible households can receive a one-time payment on electric bills AND/OR an air conditioner.
 Air conditioners are